Abdullah646a/Face/readme.md

 Notes
 Please ensure you are in the proj2 directory when running the commands.

-License
-Include license information here if applicable.

-sql
-Copy code

-### Additional Tips:

-- Replace "Project Name" with the actual name of your project.
-- Add a brief description of what your project does at the top.
-- Include any additional information or troubleshooting steps if necessary.
-- Ensure the directory structure and paths are clearly defined if users need to navigate specific directories.

 This README provides a clear and concise guide for users to set up and run your project.